Kangiriyanka/joe-farah/src/pages/projects/gameok.md

+&nbsp;

 ### Cookies and CSRF Token.

-A cooler approach would be to use cookies with a CSRF token.
-Cookies alone are vulnerable to CSRF, but if you add a CRSF token to the client's requests, the server has more evidence ti know that your client's domain is the one it should accept the request from.
-We shouldn't blindly trust the browser's cookies too much!
-Personally, what's more interesting is how we implement it with the server.
+A smarter approach would be to use cookies with a CSRF token.
+Cookies alone are vulnerable to CSRF, but if you add a CRSF token inside the client's requests, the server has more evidence to trust the source of your client.
+We shouldn't blindly trust the browser's cookies!
 From what I understand, the basic idea in Flask-JWT-Extended is:

 1. User logs in.
 2. The server generates the access token (JWT).
 Within that JWT, there's another CSRF token encoded for an extra layer of security.
-3. Flask sends back 2 cookies: an Http Cookie containg that JWT token, and another one you can manipulate with Javascript.
+3. Flask sends back 2 cookies: an Http-Only cookie containing that JWT token, and another one the client can manipulate with Javascript.
 4. The second one allows the client to extract the CSRF token and plug it in the headers for a request.
+Flask also sends an extra cookie with the value of the CSRF token.
-5. Whenever a request is made, Flask verifies the JWT (@jwt_required), and if the CSRF token sent by the client matches the encoded one inside the JWT.
+5. Whenever a request is made, Flask verifies the JWT (@jwt_required), and that the CSRF token sent by the client matches the encoded one inside the JWT.

 ![Cookies wtih CSRF](../../assets/project_images/gameok/csrf.png)
 &nbsp;

-The requests are tailored like so:
+The requests are tailored like this:
 ```tsx
 export const fetchWithCSRF = async (url: string, options: RequestInit = {}) => {
   const csrfToken = getCookie("csrf_access_token");